Shubhamt04/Assignment/README.md

 # Assignment 1:
-Create APIs :
+Create secure APIs and CRUD application:
-NOTE: UI not required will be tested on postman
 1. api to create student
 2. list all the students with global search parameter on all the column